Life Cycle

 Birth Ceremonies

-A Jewish baby naming ceremony, often called a "brit milah" for boys or a "brit bat" or "zeved habat" for girls, is a traditional ritual in Jewish culture to welcome a newborn into the community.
-For boys, it involves the circumcision (brit milah) on the eighth day after birth, followed by a celebratory meal.
+A Jewish baby naming ceremony, often called a "brit milah" for boys, or a "brit bat" or "zeved habat" for girls, is a traditional ritual in Jewish culture to welcome a newborn into the community.
+For boys, it involves circumcision (brit milah) on the eighth day after birth, followed by a celebratory meal.
 For girls, it typically includes a special naming ceremony during which blessings are recited, prayers are offered, and the baby is officially named.
 These ceremonies symbolize the child's entry into the covenant between God and the Jewish people and serve as a joyful occasion for family and friends to come together and celebrate new life.

 Start planning your baby's Birth Ceremony now